 Getting There: Located in Suffolk, it’s a little further afield but still a very manageable day trip.
 You can take the train from Liverpool Street Station to Ipswich, and then catch local buses to Felixstowe (there are many).

 Greatstone Beach Romney Marsh

 If you’re one of those people who believe a beach should be sandy – fair call – then Greatstone Beach Romney Marsh is a great option.

 The sand here is particularly soft and beautiful, as a result of being washed by the tide of the English Channel for thousands of years.

 The soft sand and wide beach is sure to impress, and there’s a beautiful coastal walk that takes you around the sand dunes nearby.
 It’s also a good choice for active beachgoers, as everyone from dog walkers to horse-riders and kite-surfers are welcome.

 Getting There: To get to the beach from London, you’re best bet is to catch the train from St Pancras to Folkestone Central, where there are buses on to the beach (the 102 is the most direct).
 You can also go via Ashford International or Dover Priory (from Victoria), but it is slower.

 Charming Pevensey Bay is a relatively small beach, which means it doesn’t experience the crowds of some others on this list.
-Did I say a beach near London without the crowds?
-Yes I certainly did.
+Did we say a beach near London without the crowds?
+Yes we certainly did.